-LOCAL GOVERNMENTAL ACTORS OBTAIN GREEN COMMUNITIES DESIGNATION Communities that have not yet achieved Green Communities designation should pursue this action.
+OBTAIN GREEN COMMUNITIES DESIGNATION Communities that have not yet achieved Green Communities designation should pursue this action.
 This includes adoption of the Massachusetts stretch building code and associated three-year updates, consistent with the requirements of the Green Communities Act.
+Already designated Green Communities should actively pursue strategies to reduce municipal energy use by 20%, as committed to during the Green Communities designation process.
 ADOPT COMPLETE STREETS POLICIES Communities that have not yet adopted complete streets policies and developed prioritization plans should pursue these actions.
 Complete streets are ones that provide safe and accessible options for all modes of travel and can help to encourage less personal vehicle travel, a significant source of GHG emissions, and more opportunity for walking, biking and transit.
 COMMUNITY LEADERSHIP Municipalities can exhibit leadership on climate mitigation and adaptation through modifications to their own buildings, assets, and practices.
 Cape communities should work with Cape and Vineyard Electric Cooperative (CVEC) to develop solar projects on town buildings, as appropriate.
 Communities should prioritize energy efficiency measures in public buildings.
-To increase efficiency, towns should consider dedicated municipal renewable energy revenues for public building retrofits and energy upgrades, performing energy audits on all municipal buildings, and working with Cape Light Compact to access available programs.
+To increase efficiency, towns should consider dedicating municipal renewable energy revenues for public building retrofits and energy upgrades, performing energy assessments on all municipal buildings, and working with Cape Light Compact to access available programs.
 For public infrastructure projects, communities should utilize available tools to improve energy use.
 For example, as communities continue to develop wastewater infrastructure, they should apply the U.S. Department of Energy's Sustainable Wastewater Infrastructure of the Future (SWIFt) toolkit.
 Towns should also establish procurement rules for new construction that specify, at a minimum, low energy demand and solar readiness.
 In addition, towns should consider incorporating standards for the procurement of products and services.
 Municipal vehicle fleets should be evaluated and prioritized for conversion to electric vehicles.
 Conversion of vehicle fleets should be included in capital planning.
 A feasibility study of the conversion potential of vehicle fleets could be completed at the local, county, or state scale.
 For fleets that will not be converted to electric in the near-term, towns should consider the use of hybrid vehicles or cleaner fuels, as available.